MG MGA 1600 roadster, 1960

 MG MGA 1600 roadster, year 1960.
 Colour black combined with a black leather interior trimmed with red piping and black carpet.
 Black vinyl soft top and tonneau cover, side screens with black window frames.
 This gorgeous MGA 1600 roadster was extensively restored a few years ago.
-The automobile is in excellent condition and the car drives and handles perfectly.
-The bodywork shows a perfect panel fit.
 This fine MGA 1600 roadster is fitted with chrome wire wheels, a chrome baggage rack, a MotoLita steering wheel with wood rim, a bullet style rear view mirror and sports air-filtres.
-A very desirable example!

 The year 1955 saw the introduction of the MGA.
 With this design the MG broke new grounds.
 After its predecessors MG TD and MG TF, which were largely based on the pre-war MG TB, it was a roadster with a very modern sporty design.
 Like its predecessors, the MGA was a great success and, like before, the greater part was sold in America.
 Until 1959, the MGA was equipped with a 1459 cc four-cylinder engine.
 From that year, the car was fitted with a 1588 cc four-cylinder.
 A 1622 cc four-cylinder engine replaced the 1588 cc. engine in 1961.
 The early MGA versions had very good drum brakes until 1959, but after that year, the MG A was equipped with disc brakes on the front wheels.
 The year 1962 saw the production of the MGA, the A 1600 Mk II.
 The MGB replaced this very popular British sports car, and was to develop the success of the MG A even further.

 cylinder capacity: 1588 cc.